telerik/maui-docs/controls/collectionview/item-swipe/overview.md

 # .NET MAUI CollectionView Item Swipe

-.NET MAUI CollectionView provides item swipe feature - when users swipe, they reveal a designated custom view with buttons, images etc.
+.NET MAUI CollectionView provides item swipe feature&mdash;when users swipe, they reveal a designated custom view with buttons, images, etc.

 The image below shows how swiping can reveal buttons on the left and right: